 - 30 days after a brokerage transfer: If it has been more than 30 days since your funds were transferred to M1, it is likely that your previous brokerage did not send your cost basis automatically to M1 or respond to M1’s attempts to retrieve this information.
 If you would like your cost basis to be sent to you or to M1, please contact your previous brokerage.

 - Your securities are uncovered: Brokerages were not required to keep cost basis records for stock purchases that occurred prior to 2011 and certain ETF purchases that occurred prior to 2012.
 If your securities were purchased prior to 2011, it is possible that your previous brokerage will not be able to provide M1 with cost basis information.

-If you have cost basis information from your previous brokerage, you can upload it here and we will send it to our clearing firm, Apex Clearing, for processing.
+If you have cost basis information from your previous brokerage, you can upload it here for processing.
 The process typically takes between 1-2 weeks, but can take longer during times of increased volume like year-end and during tax season.
-Once your cost basis is updated by Apex Clearing, you can expect to see changes in your M1 account within two to three business days.

 If you have further questions, please contact us.

 M1 and its affiliates do not provide tax, legal, or accounting advice.
 This material has been prepared for informational purposes only.
 It is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any transaction.